aarontwillcock/ucmst-vexiq/README.md

 This curricula was designed for the [Utica Center for Mathematics, Science, and Technology](http://ucmst.uticak12.org/) in the [Utica Community School District](http://www.uticak12.org/).

+## What are we doing today?

+[Click here](https://docs.google.com/presentation/d/1R-MaezVyboo_ZM61HV9TK_EhD8JLIBvr_hMPbEgCX3A/edit?usp=sharing) to read about what we are doing today!

 ## Preliminaries

 ### Step 0: Installing VEXos on UCS Computers